AWS-Security-Portfolio/s3-security/README.md

 ## Steps Performed

 1. S3 Bucket Creation
-   - Created two S3 buckets:
+   - Created two S3 buckets: one private (sebastiansilva-private-bucket) and one intentionally public (sebastiansilva-public-bucket).
-      - One private (sebastiansilva-private-bucket)
-      - One intentionally public (sebastiansilva-public-bucket)
-   - Verified creation via S3 bucket list in AWS Console.
+   - Verified both buckets were created in the AWS S3 Console (Screenshot: s3-bucket-list.png)

 2. Bucket Policy Configuration
-   - Private bucket: Attached a policy that denies access over HTTP, requiring HTTPS for all requests.
-   - Public bucket: Attached a policy that allows public read access (for lab/testing only).
+   - Applied a policy to the private bucket to enforce secure access (HTTPS-only.
+Screenshot: private-bucket-policy.png)
+   - Applied a public-read policy to the public bucket to simulate real-world misconfiguration (Screenshot: public-bucket-policy.png)

-3. Bucket Encryption
+3. Bucket Encryption Configuration
-   - Enabled SSE-S3 (Amazon managed keys) for the private bucket.
+   - Enabled SSE-S3 (Amazon-managed keys) on the private bucket (Screenshot: private-bucket-encryption.png)
-   - Enabled SSE-KMS (AWS KMS customer-managed key) for the public bucket.
+   - Enabled SSE-KMS (KMS-managed keys) on the public bucket (Screenshot: public-bucket-encryption.png)

+4. Access Control Verification
+   - Confirmed Block Public Access was ON for the private bucket and OFF for the public bucket (Screenshots: private-bucket-permissions.png & public-bucket-permissions.png)

-4. Public Access Test
+5. Public Access Test
    - Uploaded a test file (hello.txt) to the public bucket.
-   - Validated that the file could be accessed from an incognito browser, confirming the misconfiguration.
+   - Accessed the file from an incognito browser to verify public exposure (Screenshot: public-bucket-file-public-access.png)

-5. Misconfiguration Detection
+6. Misconfiguration Detection
-   - Attempted to use AWS Trusted Advisor to detect the public bucket.
+   - Attempted to detect the public bucket via AWS Trusted Advisor.
-   - Noted that the Free Tier does not provide this check; included manual verification and documentation.
+   - Documented results and noted Free Tier limitations (Screenshot: trusted-advisor-no-s3-check.png)

-6. Cleanup
+7. Cleanup
-   - Deleted all S3 buckets and objects used in the lab.
+   - Deleted all S3 buckets and uploaded objects.
-   - Scheduled deletion for any custom AWS KMS keys created for SSE-KMS.
+   - Scheduled deletion for any KMS keys created.
-   - Verified no additional AWS resources (users, roles or services) remained active.
-   - Confirmed no lingering resources to avoid unnecessary AWS charges.
+   - Verified no lingering AWS resources to avoid ongoing charges.

 ---